The Excel Sumproduct function returns the sum of the products of the corresponding values in two or more supplied arrays.

 where the array arguments are arrays of numeric values, which may be supplied to the function directly, or as one or more cells or ranges of cells containing numeric values.
 All of the supplied arrays must be of equal length and non-numeric values in the supplied arrays are treated as the value zero.

-The spreadsheets on the right show 3 examples of the Sumproduct function.
+The above spreadsheet on the right shows 3 examples of the Sumproduct function.

 Further information and examples of the Excel Sumproduct function can be found on the Microsoft Office website